Lunges are one of my favorite leg exercises to do, especially when I don’t feel like doing squats, or my hips feel

 5. Curtsy Lunge

-Step 1: To start, stand with your feet hip-width apart and hands on hips.
+Step 1: To start, stand with your feet hip-width apart and hand on hips.
 Keep your chest and eyes up and shoulders squared.

 Step 2: Take a big step back with your right leg, crossing it behind your left leg.
 Bend both knees, lowering your body towards the floor until your left thigh is nearly parallel to the floor.
 Return to the starting position and repeat on the other side.

 There you have it!

 They are super easy and friendly on the knees as opposed to other leg exercises such as squats, especially if you’re just getting started with working out.

 Start with the basic lunge and work your way up to other lunge variations that are more challenging.

 Which lunge variations will you try next?
 Leave me comments below to let me know.